 With a 140-year history, Peoria-based OSF HealthCare is the largest member of the area’s medical community and one of the largest employers in the state.
-OSF HealthCare recently announced it’s ministry headquarters in Peoria will house 700+ employees.- CIProud 2018
+OSF HealthCare recently opened it’s ministry headquarters in downtown Peoria which houses 700+ employees.- WMBD TV, 2022

 Employment increased by 3,374 workers through 2017.
 At the end of January 2017 Greater Peoria’s total employment was 176,493 and by the end of the year increased to 179,867.- Greater Peoria EDC & Burea of Labor Statistic Dec 2017